 Broccoli can be a hit or miss when it comes to green smoothies.
 The first time my husband added broccoli to his smoothie, he added a few florets.
 This was before we had our powerful Vitamix.
 Our old blender was no match for broccoli’s toughness and the little “flowers” didn’t blend.
 He sipped and chewed a very gritty smoothie.

-Since these first attempts, I’ve experimented with this nutritious green vegetable and found that broccoli can actually work really well, and taste fine, in a smoothie if you use it the right way.
+Since these first attempts, I’ve experimented with this nutritious green vegetable and found that broccoli can actually work really well, and taste fine, in a green smoothie if you use it the right way.

 Broccoli Nutrition and Health Benefits